matvki/validation-laravel/README.md

         - php composer-setup.php
         - php -r "unlink('composer-setup.php');"
         - sudo mv composer.phar /usr/local/bin/composer
-- then to go in /etc/apache2/envvars for modify your user name:
+- then go in /etc/apache2/envvars for modify your user name:
     - export APACHE_RUN_USER=’user name’(in vagrant it's vagrant)
     - export APACHE_RUN_GROUP=’user name’(in vagrant it's vagrant)
-- then to go in /etc/apache2/sites-available/000-default.conf and to do:
+- then go in /etc/apache2/sites-available/000-default.conf and to do:
     - modification on the line DocumentRoot /var/www/html/”name of the folder where you're going to install laravel”/public
     - add the following line before the last braquette ‘</VirtualHost>’:
         ```